spiceai/gospice/README.md

 ### Configuring retry policy

 The `SpiceClient` implements connection retrying mechanism (3 attemps by default).
-This could be configured or disabled using `setMaxRetries`:
+The number of attempts can be configured via `NewSpiceClient`:

 ```go
 spice := NewSpiceClient()
 spice.SetMaxRetries(5) // Setting to 0 will disable retries
 ```

-Note: Retries are automatically performed for connection and system internal errors.
-However, it is the responsibility of the SDK user to properly handle errors such as RESOURCE_EXHAUSTED or similar.
-This error indicates that the user's quota has been reached, and it may be necessary to decide whether to retry the request later or to add a throttling mechanism.
+Retries are performed for connection and system internal errors.
+It is the SDK user's responsibility to properly handle other errors, for example RESOURCE_EXHAUSTED (HTTP 429).